 Where Can I See The Swap Report?

-The complete SWAP is available at the Water Department or online at www.mass.gov./dep/water/drinking/swapreps.htm.
+The complete SWAP report is available at the Water Department or online at www.mass.gov./dep/water/drinking/sourcewa.htm#reports.
 For more information please contact the Water Department at (508) 867-0207.